 ZOLOFT has not been evaluated in patients with a seizure disorder.
 These patients were excluded from clinical studies during the product's premarket testing.
 No seizures were observed among approximately 3000 patients treated with ZOLOFT in the development program for major depressive disorder.
 However, 4 patients out of approximately 1800 (220 < 18 years of age) exposed during the development program for obsessive-compulsive disorder experienced seizures, representing a crude incidence of 0.2%.
 Three of these patients were adolescents, two with a seizure disorder and one with a family history of seizure disorder, none of whom were receiving anticonvulsant medication.
 Accordingly, ZOLOFT should be introduced with care in patients with a seizure disorder.

-SSRIs and SNRIs, including Zoloft, may increase the risk of bleeding events.
-Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, warfarin, and other anticoagulants may add to this risk.
+SSRIs and SNRIs, including ZOLOFT, may increase the risk of bleeding events ranging from ecchymoses, hematomas, epistaxis, petechiae, and gastrointestinal hemorrhage to life-threatening hemorrhage.
+Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, warfarin, and other anticoagulants or other drugs known to affect platelet function may add to this risk.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
-Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.

 Weak Uricosuric Effect

 ZOLOFT (sertraline hydrochloride) is associated with a mean decrease in serum uric acid of approximately 7%.
 The clinical significance of this weak uricosuric effect is unknown.

 Use in Patients with Concomitant Illness